kube-burner/kube-burner/README.md

 ### Objects

-The Objects created by `kube-burner` are rendered using the out of the box golang's [template library](https://golang.org/pkg/text/template/)
+The objects created by `kube-burner` are rendered using the default golang's [template library](https://golang.org/pkg/text/template/).
 Each object element supports the following parameters:

 | Option               | Description                                                       | Type    | Example        | Default |